• Skip to primary navigation

 1. The Sugar Cookie

-While you can make your own from scratch using the recipe below (or try our Cream Cheese Sugar Cookie), you can also just buy pre-baked sugar cookies from your store.
+While you can make your own from scratch using the recipe below (or try our Cream Cheese Sugar Cookie), you can also just buy sugar cookies from your store.
 This will cost a bit more money but is a huge time saver!
-You could also prep your sugar cookie dough ahead of time and freeze it using this method.

 2. The Cream Cheese Frosting

 Using plain vanilla frosting on top of a sugar cookie topped with fruit is just a bit too much sweetness going on.
 Cream cheese frosting is the perfect ingredient to balance all of that out.
-It comes together SO easily with just a few ingredients:
+Similar to our Chocolate Buttercream Frosting, this one comes together SO easily with just a few ingredients:

 • Cream cheese